 - (b) Eligibility.
-To be eligible for the sales and use tax exclusion, a Facility must: - (1) Include the purchase of tangible personal property otherwise subject to sales and use tax used substantially for the design, manufacture, production or assembly of Advanced Transportation Technologies or Alternative Source products, components, or systems or for the design, manufacture, production or assembly of a component of the Green Component of an Advanced Transportation Technologies or Alternative Source products or systems. - (A) For this purpose, "used substantially" shall mean that the Qualified Property must be used for the design, manufacture, production or assembly of Advanced Transportation Technologies or Alternative Source products, components, or systems as defined in Public Resources Code sections 26003(c), 26003(d), and 26011.8(b)(2) more than 50.0 percent of the time during each year and more than 75.0 percent of the time on average during the longer of (a) one year or (b) one-half of the weighted average Estimated Useful Lifespan of the Qualified Property (WALS). - (2) Produce benefits to the State of California, as determined by the Authority subject to the criteria and evaluation process identified herein. - (c) Evaluation.
+To be eligible for the sales and use tax exclusion, a Facility must: - (1) Include the purchase of tangible personal property otherwise subject to sales and use tax used substantially for (a) the design, manufacture, production or assembly of Advanced Transportation Technologies or Alternative Source products, components, or systems, (b) or for the design, manufacture, production or assembly of a component of the Green Component of an Advanced Transportation Technologyies or Alternative Source product, components or systems, or (c) as part of an Advanced Manufacturing process. - (A) For this purpose, "used substantially" shall mean that the Qualified Property must be used for the design, manufacture, production or assembly of Advanced Transportation Technologies or Alternative Source products, components, or systems as defined in Public Resources Code sections 26003(ae), 26003(d), and 26011.8(b)(2) or as part of an Advanced Manufacturing process more than 50.0 percent of the time. during each year and more than 75.0 percent of the time on average during the longer of (a) one year or (b) one-half of the weighted average Estimated Useful Lifespan of the Qualified Property (WALS). - (2) Produce benefits to the State of California, as determined by the Authority subject to the criteria and evaluation process identified herein. - (c) Evaluation.
 Applications shall be scored according to the benefits provided to the state by the marginal increase in Qualified Property purchases resulting from the sales and use tax exclusion.
 Applicants must demonstrate that the benefits of the marginal increase in Qualified Property purchases exceed the cost to the state of the sales and use tax exclusion.
 Benefits can be a combination of fiscal, environmental and other benefits, as specified.
 Each Application will be evaluated based on these elements as specified below. - (1) Fiscal Benefits - (A) The estimated percent increase in capital investment (PICI) resulting from sales and use tax exclusion.
 The increase in capital investment will be calculated based on the factor share of capital (ω), the price elasticity of demand for output (η), the elasticity of substitution between capital and labor (σ), and the change in user cost from the sales tax exclusion (equal to the current statewide average sales tax rate or STR) according to the following formula:

-$$PICI = (\sigma - \sigma \omega + \omega \eta) STR$$
+PICI = $$(\sigma - \sigma \omega + \omega n)STR$$

-(i) The factor share of capital (ω) is calculated for each Applicant depending on the capital stock's contribution to the firm's valueadded output.
-To calculate the factor share of capital, Applicantprovided information about estimated annual sales value (Sales), production-related purchases from suppliers (Supplies), labor costs (Labor), the value of the capital stock (VCS), and determinations made by the Executive Director based on the relevant research literature and consultation with outside experts of the cost of employee benefits (EB) and the cost of capital (\$CAP) are used in the following formula:
+(i) The factor share of capital (ω) is calculated for each Applicant depending on the capital stock's contribution to the firm's value-added output.
+To calculate the factor share of capital, Applicant-provided information about estimated annual sales value (Sales), production-related purchases from suppliers (Supplies), labor costs (Labor), the value of the capital stock (VCS), and determinations made by the Executive Director based on the relevant research literature and consultation with outside experts of the cost of employee benefits (EB) and the cost of capital (\$CAP) are used in the following formula:

-'''

-ω = Equipment Capital as Percent of Total Capital Capital Share of Output
+ω = Equipment Capital as Percent of Total Capital Capital Share of Output a.

-'''

-a.
 Equipment Capital as Percent of Total Capital is the ratio of the Estimated Annual Payment for Capital Stock (CAP) to Total Capital.
 CAP is the lesser of: 1) the estimated amount the applicant would have to pay for the capital stock (VCS) with interest (\$CAP) over the weighted average life span (WALS) of the Qualified Property, or 2) Total Capital, which is calculated pursuant to the following formula: